RangerDan/head-first-design-patterns/README.md

 1. Encapsulate what varies
 2. Favor composition over inheritance
 3. Program to an interface and not an implementation
+4. Strive for loosely-coupled designs between objects that interact
-4. Open for extension, closed for modification
+5. Open for extension, closed for modification
-5. Depend on abstractions; do not depend on concrete classes (Dependency Inversion)
+6. Depend on abstractions; do not depend on concrete classes (Dependency Inversion)

 ## Patterns